acmutd/officer-database-backend/DOCUMENTATION.md

 // PUT /officer/74NmI3q8UfclXQKMbZmp
 {
   "roles": [
-    // Here, we're adding a new officer role to my roles array, which means that I would be an officer of two divisions at once, since both endDates are null
+    // Here, we're adding a new officer role to my roles array, which means that I would be an officer of two divisions at once
     {
       "title": "ACM Events Officer",
       "division": "Community",